rust-lang/rust/src/doc/reference.md

 > **Note**: there is no implicit capture of the function's dynamic environment when
 > declaring a function-local item.

-#### Slot declarations
+#### Variable declarations

 ```{.ebnf .gram}
 let_decl : "let" pat [':' type ] ? [ init ] ? ';' ;
 init : [ '=' ] expr ;
 ```

-A _slot declaration_ introduces a new set of slots, given by a pattern.
+A _variable declaration_ introduces a new set of variable, given by a pattern.
 The pattern may be followed by a type annotation, and/or an initializer expression.
 When no type annotation is given, the compiler will infer the type, or signal an error if insufficient type information is available for definite inference.
-Any slots introduced by a slot declaration are visible from the point of declaration until the end of the enclosing block scope.
+Any variables introduced by a variable declaration are visible from the point of declaration until the end of the enclosing block scope.

 ### Expression statements